-Liu, S, Xu, G, Zhu, X & Zhou, Z 2017, 'Towards Simplified Insurance Application via Sparse Questionnaire Optimization', 2017 International Conference on Behavioral, Economic, Socio-cultural Computing (BESC), International Conference on Behavioral, Economic, and Socio-Cultural Computing, IEEE, Poland.View/Download from: UTS OPUS or Publisher's site
+Liu, S, Xu, G, Zhu, X & Zhou, Z 2017, 'Towards Simplified Insurance Application via Sparse Questionnaire Optimization', 2017 International Conference on Behavioral, Economic, Socio-cultural Computing (BESC), International Conference on Behavioral, Economic, and Socio-Cultural Computing, IEEE, Poland.View/Download from: Publisher's site

 Life insurance application requires in-person meetings with underwriters, tedious paperwork, and an average waiting period of six weeks before an offer can be made.
 This outdated process has become a barrier for broader consumer adoption, resulting large coverage gap.
 In this work, we aim to closing this gap by leveraging data mining techniques to optimize the insurance questionnaire form.
 Our experiment on 10 years of insurance application data has identified that only ~2% of all questions have shown high relevancy to determining the risks of applicants, resulting a significantly simplified questionnaire.

-Zhou, Z, Xu, G, Zhu, X & Liu, S 2017, 'Latent Factor Analysis for Low-dimensional Implicit Preference Prediction', International Conference on Behavioral, Economic, Socio-cultural Computing, IEEE, Poland, pp. 1-2.View/Download from: UTS OPUS or Publisher's site
+Zhou, Z, Xu, G, Zhu, X & Liu, S 2017, 'Latent Factor Analysis for Low-dimensional Implicit Preference Prediction', International Conference on Behavioral, Economic, Socio-cultural Computing, IEEE, Poland, pp. 1-2.View/Download from: Publisher's site

 User preference prediction aims to predict a users future preferences on a large number of items according to his/her preference history.
 To achieve this goal, many models have been proposed, but mainly for explicit preference data, such as 5-star ratings.
 Nevertheless, real-world data are often in implicit format, such as purchase action, and the number of items is not always large.
 In this paper, we demonstrate the use of latent factor models for solving the task of predicting user preferences on implicit and low-dimensional dataset.